Approximate Nearest Neighbors in the Space of Persistence Diagrams: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we address the problem of supporting approximate nearest neighbor search for a query persistence diagram among a finite set $\Gamma$ of $(M,m)$-bounded persistence diagrams.
 To the best of our knowledge, this result is the first to introduce a method of searching a set of persistence diagrams with a query diagram with performance guarantees that does not require a linear number of bottleneck distance computations.
 We utilize ideas from locality-sensitive hashing along with a snap-rounding technique to generate keys for a data structure which supports searching $\bigds:=\bigds(\Gamma)$ which has $\tau$ levels.
 Specifically, when $|\Gamma|=n$, the search time for an $(M,m)$-bounded query diagram is $\qtone$ and returns an approximate nearest persistent diagram within a factor of six.
-Additionally, searching for $k$ approximate nearest neighbors can be done in $\qtknn$ and each of the $k$ diagrams are within a factor of twenty-four of the $k$th nearest neighbor.
-We note that, while our space complexity is exponential, our queries do not rely on probabilistic snap-roundings and the decrease in size is significant over similar approaches from \cite{DS17}.
-Specifically, for a data structure, storing $n$ curves in $\R^2$, each with complexity at most~$m=15$, the constant factor approximation from \cite{DS17} requires $O(2^{120}n\log n + 15n)$ space; whereas, our approach to storing $n$ diagrams with at most $15$ off-diagonal points requires $O(n5^{15}\tau)$~space.
+Additionally, searching for $k$ approximate nearest neighbors can be done in $\qtknn$ and each of the diagrams are within a factor of twenty-four of the $k$th nearest neighbor.

 For simplicity, we assumed that none of the points in the diagrams of $\Gamma$ are on grid lines.
 To handle points on grid lines, we add additional keys.
-More specifically, for a diagram~$P \in \Gamma$ and a lattice $\latticeI{i}$ in which a point $p \in P$ and $p \in \latticeI{i}$, we snap $p$ to its nine nearest neighbors of~$\latticeI{i}$.
-If $p$ is on a grid line of $\latticeI{i}$ (and not a grid point) we snap to~$p$ to its six nearest neighbors.
+More specifically, for a diagram~$P \in \Gamma$ and a grid $\latticeI{i}$ in which a point $p \in P$ is on a grid point in~$\latticeI{i}$, we snap $p$ to its nine nearest grid points.
+If $p$ is on a grid edge of $\latticeI{i}$ (and not a grid point) we snap to~$p$ to its six nearest grid points.
 While the additional keys increase the size of $\delsnapI{i}{P}$, the space complexity of storing or time complexity of querying $\bigds$ does not change.

-While searching $\bigds$ is logarithmic in the number of diagrams, the data structure becomes very large when the diagrams have even a moderate number of points.
-For example, with~$m = 15$, we may have over $2^{34}$ keys at a given level.
-One way to reduce the size of each level is to ``flip'' the key generation and querying.
-In particular, instead of generating many keys for each diagram in $\Gamma$, we compute one.
-For a query diagram~$Q$, we compute and search~$O(5^m)$ keys.
-This may be practical for scenarios in which diagrams in $\Gamma$ are large, but the query diagrams are small.
-Moreover, since searching for a key is independent of the other keys, searching in parallel is straightforward.